ukuluku2/yashik_gt/README.md

 If only a single channel is configured, it will not create a child device, as the single channel can be completely controller by the main device.

+Each channel is controlled individually by its child device.
+The parent controls all gangs.
+The parent device will be "on" if at least one child is "on".
+Turning parent "off" will turn "off" all gangs.
+Similary, turning the parent "on" will turn "on" all gangs.
+The number of gangs can be changed in settings of the parent device.
+The default number of gangs is 2.

 ** Device Handler **